ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

 ---
 layout: ballerina-rest-api-guide-left-nav-pages-swanlake
-title: Writing a RESTful API with Ballerina
+title: Write a RESTful API with Ballerina
-permalink: /learn/writing-a-restful-api-with-ballerina/
+permalink: /learn/write-a-restful-api-with-ballerina/
 description: This guide helps you understand the basics of Ballerina constructs, which allow you to write RESTful APIs.
 keywords: ballerina, programming language, restful-api, ballerina packages, language-guide
-active: writing-a-restful-api-with-ballerina
+active: write-a-restful-api-with-ballerina
 intro: This guide helps you understand the basics of Ballerina constructs, which allow you to write RESTful APIs.
 redirect_from:
   - /learn/writing-a-restful-api-with-ballerina
+  - /learn/writing-a-restful-api-with-ballerina/
+  - /learn/write-a-restful-api-with-ballerina/
+  - /learn/write-a-restful-api-with-ballerina
 ---

 Due to the batteries included nature of the Ballerina language, there is no need to add any third-party libraries to implement the RESTful API.
 The Ballerina standard library itself is adequate.
 In this API, you will be writing a simple CRUD-like RESTful service.

 In this tutorial, you will be creating a RESTful API with two endpoints.
 The sample is built around a set of COVID-19 data.

-## Setting up the prerequisites
+## Set up the prerequisites

 To complete this tutorial, you need: